Wyckoff Heights Medical Center: Designations and achievements

-Wyckoff Heights Medical Center is a New York State designated stroke center and level III perinatal center.
+Wyckoff Heights Medical Center is a New York State designated Primary Stroke Center and Level III Perinatal Center.

 The American Heart Association and the American Stroke Association awarded the hospital with a "Silver Performance Achievement Award" in 2011 and a "Gold Plus Performance Achievement Award" in 2012.

 Surgeons at Wyckoff Medical Center were the first in the state and surrounding Tri-state area to perform an artificial disc implant into a spine.

 In 2006 Wyckoff Heights Medical Center received top honors from HSS Incorporated (a medical coding software developer) for the hospital's medical coding practices, as part of the third-annual Top 200 Coding Hospital Report.